-The Agency is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors and omissions; and natural disasters for which the Agency is covered by the City of Coos Bay's commercial carrier.
+The Agency is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors and omissions; and natural disasters for which the Agency is covered by its commercial carrier.

 During the current year, there were no significant reductions in insurance coverage from the prior year in any major category of coverage.
 In addition, insurance settlements have not exceeded insurance coverages during any of the past three fiscal years.